qadenz/qadenz.github.io/_docs/faq/licensing.md

 Qadenz uses the [PolyForm Internal Use License 1.0](https://polyformproject.org/licenses/internal-use/1.0.0/).
 Teams are welcome to use Qadenz to power their internally managed test automation projects and modify as needed, but are prohibited from re-distributing the library or marketing/selling Qadenz (and derivative works of Qadenz) as a product for their customers.

+### Is "internal use" the same as "non-commercial"?

+Not at all.
+Qadenz is intended for use in a commercial setting, just not as the commercial product.
+Teams/Companies may use Qadenz for the testing and validation of their commercial software products, but are restricted from distributing Qadenz, or products built upon or derived from Qadenz.

 ### Is Qadenz Open Source?

 Following the definition of "open source" as given by the Open Source Initiative, no. Due to the terms of the license, Qadenz is considered "[source available](https://en.wikipedia.org/wiki/Source-available_software)" software.